lix-project/lix/src/nix/why-depends.md

 # Description

-Nix automatically determines potential runtime dependencies between store paths by scanning for the *hash parts* of store paths.
+Lix automatically determines potential runtime dependencies between store paths by scanning for the *hash parts* of store paths.
 For instance, if there exists a store path `/nix/store/9df65igwjmf2wbw0gbrrgair6piqjgmi-glibc-2.31`, and a file inside another store path contains the string `9df65igw…`, then the latter store path *refers* to the former, and thus might need it at runtime.
-Nix always maintains the existence of the transitive closure of a store path under the references relationship; it is therefore not possible to install a store path without having all of its references present.
+Lix always maintains the existence of the transitive closure of a store path under the references relationship; it is therefore not possible to install a store path without having all of its references present.

-Sometimes Nix packages end up with unexpected runtime dependencies;
+Sometimes Lix packages end up with unexpected runtime dependencies;
 for instance, a reference to a compiler might accidentally end up in a binary, causing the former to be in the latter's closure.
 This kind of *closure size bloat* is undesirable.